VATSALVARSHNEY108/B.O.I.-MARK-2/docs/KAI_WAKE_WORD_UPDATE.md

 4. **Test It Out**
    ```
-   "Kai, introduce yourself"
+   "Vatsal, introduce yourself"
-   "Hey Kai, what can you do?"
+   "Hey Vatsal, what can you do?"
-   "OK Kai, take a screenshot"
+   "OK Vatsal, take a screenshot"
    ```

 ## 🎉 Benefits